 Chaplin was so moved by his visit with Larkin that he was compelled to send his wife Elizabeth and his children a package of gifts.

-In an interview with the Irish Times, Larkin’s son Denis, in 1977, commented on the package the family received, which included “beautiful moccasin-beaded slippers.”
+In a 1977 interview with the Irish Times, Larkin’s son Denis commented on the package the family received, which included “beautiful moccasin-beaded slippers.”

 On Monday, April 30, he arrived in Dublin.
 His sister and 40 supporters greeted him when he arrived at Liberty Hall in Dublin and a crowd of 4,000 was there to welcome him home.